 The Priority Order for Appointment

 Not just anyone can step in and manage a deceased person's estate.
-Arizona establishes a ranked list, and the court follows it whether the proceeding is formal or informal.
+The probate process establishes a ranked list, and the court follows it whether the proceeding is formal or informal.

 Whether the proceedings are formal or informal, persons who are not disqualified have priority for appointment in the following order: 1.
 The person with priority as determined by a probated will including a person nominated by a power conferred in a will.
 2. The surviving spouse of the decedent who is a devisee of the decedent.
 3. Other devisees of the decedent.
 4. The surviving spouse of the decedent.
 5. Other heirs of the decedent.

-A.R.S. § 14-3203(A)(1)-(5)The person named in the will has the highest priority.
-If the will does not name anyone, or that person is unable or unwilling to serve, the surviving spouse who is also a devisee comes next, followed by other devisees, the surviving spouse generally, and then other heirs.
+A.R.S. § 14-3203(A)(1)-(5)The person nominated in the will has the highest priority.
+If the will does not name anyone, or that person is unable or unwilling to serve, the surviving spouse who is also a devisee comes next.
+Other devisees, the surviving spouse generally, and then other heirs follow.
 If none of those individuals are available, the department of veterans' services (for veterans), creditors (after 45 days), and the public fiduciary fill the remaining positions.

 When Priority Can Be Overridden